arkthekid/426---Homework-1-Reliable-Campus-Kiosk-Simulation/hw01/brief.md

 - orders:recent
 - Stores recent order IDs so the dashboard can render the latest activity

-This design keeps the system small and easy to explain while still showing the separation between fast request handling and slower background work.
+This design keeps the system small and easy to explain.
+It also shows the separation between fast request handling and slower background work.

 ---